mkirchner/pockyll/README.md

 </div>
 ```

-For normal posts, the `href` in `index.html` points to `post.url`.
-If the post is a linkpost, we let the `href` point to `post.ref` to enable direct external links.
+For normal posts, the link points to `post.url`.
+If the post

-## Usage
+is a linkpost, the link points to `post.ref`, thus enabling direct external
+linking.

+## Syncing Jekyll linkposts with Pocket

-Once you have your site configured, it is time to sync the items.
+Once you have your site configured, it is time to sync your pocket bookmarks.

 1. `pockyll sync` (one-way sync of all new posts tagged with any
    of `pocket_sync_tags`)